pascalgolec/StructuralDDP.jl/docs/src/index.md

 ## Solver assumptions

 - state variables are always forced to stay within bounds
-- for `intermediate` and `separable`, can choose directly the state variable
 - order of state variables is first the endogenous state variable, then exogenous